-The most popular are one-way degassing valves, which allow the natural build-up of carbon dioxide in freshly roasted coffee an escape route while not letting freshness killers like oxygen, moisture, or light inside the bag.
+The most popular are one-way degassing valves, which allow the natural build-up of carbon dioxide in freshly roasted coffee an escape route while not letting coffee freshness killers like oxygen, moisture, or light inside the bag.

-Other MAP options include nitrogen gas flushing, which displaces oxygen in the coffee bag before filling, and use of high-barrier packaging materials.
+Other modified atmosphere packaging options include nitrogen gas flushing, which displaces oxygen in the coffee bag before filling, and use of high-barrier packaging materials.
 You can choose to use one type of MAP in your coffee bean packaging design or many, depending upon your needs.
 For most modern coffee packaging applications, all of the above are recommended.

 With a busy consumer base that values their time above all, CONVENIENCE PACKAGING is all the rage in the coffee market.

 One of the most popular recloseable options, zippers mean a consumer can reuse the product after opening.
 Zipper reclosures provide an effective barrier against staling.

 - Ties or tape.
 Popular in the coffee industry are tie and tape down closures.
 These recloseable options can be employed either independently or together on your coffee bean packaging machine.
-This choice is not as airtight as a zipper but is still a popular look for stand-up coffee bags.
+This choice is not as airtight as a zipper but is still a popular look for stand-up coffee packaging bags.

 The Perfect Daily Grind attests that "you need a good label to communicate the origin(s), processing method, [and] roast date...of your beans."
 Customers want the whole story, in plain language, in plain sight.

 - Minimal package design.
 Consumers are already overwhelmed with choices, visuals, and data.
-Make it easy for them to select your product with minimal use of graphics and bold, solid patterns in your coffee bag packaging design.
+Make it easy for them to select your coffee with minimal use of graphics and bold, solid patterns in your coffee bag packaging design.